jundalisay/superb/content/en/research/smith/wealth-of-nations/book-2/chapter-2k.md

-+++
+---
-title=  "Central Banks - The Bank of England" date=  2020-01-18
+title: "Central Banks - The Bank of England"
-# heading=  The Simplified Wealth of Nations by Adam Smith Book 2, Chapter 1a
+heading: "Chapter 2j of Book 2"
+date: 2020-01-18
-image=  "/covers/wn.jpg"
+image: "/covers/wn.jpg"
-description=  "The Bank of England" linkb=  "/research/smith/wealth-of-nations/book-2/chapter-2j" linkbtext=  "Chapter 2j" linkf=  "/research/smith/wealth-of-nations/book-2/chapter-2l" linkftext=  "Chapter 2l" icon=  "/icons/smith.png"
+description: "The Bank of England"
-+++
+icon: "/icons/smith.png"
+---

 {{< s v="79" >}} The Bank of England is the biggest bank of circulation in Europe.